Chengbin124/cs225_final_open_flight/documents/results.md

   To test BFS, we took sample data of airports and routes to create a smaller graph.
 Then we check to see if our BFS steps are correct and if the total path is correct.

-- Shortest path using Johnson's algorithm
+- Shortest path using Dijkstra's algorithm

-  Johnson's algorithm does output the expected results.
-The function follows the algorithm correctly: Create a shortest path graph by finding the minimum weight between vertices, reweighting the graph, and then finding the shortest path from the source to destination using Dijkstra's algortihm.
+  We first planned to use Johnson's algorithm, but then decided to use two versions of Dijkstra's algorithm: One to calculate a singular shortest path given a source and destination and another to calculate all shortest paths to help with calculating the betweenness centrality.
+We used a vector for the former to store the path between two airports.
+For calculating all shortest paths, we used a priority queue to make the runtime faster, as we are parsing through multiple datasets at a time.

   We tested multiple instances of graphs to check if this algorithm worked, including:
   - 4-vertex graph: tested if the path is correct